 How is an application assessed?

-Quality and cooperation The networks should be started to plan artistic initiatives and/or to develop cooperation and new ways of working together.
+Quality and cooperation The networks should be initiated to plan artistic initiatives and/or to develop cooperation and new ways of working together.
 The network should create new contacts within its area of work and have contact with other networks.
 New networks and cooperation with cultural diversity or between several different types of artistic and cultural bodies are prioritised in the assessment.

-Information work The network should strive to make its work accessible to others and disseminate information about its results in a transparent manner.
+Communication The network should strive to make its work accessible to others and disseminate information about its results in a transparent manner.

 The Nordic-Baltic dimension In this context the Nordic-Baltic dimension means that the network: